AGLS Board nominations

 The board oversees these streams of work, with key contributions and support from several AGLS committees.
 Nominated board sponsors work closely with the chairs of each committee.
 The Office of Legal Services Coordination (OLSC) within the Attorney General's Department provides secretariat support to the board.

-From 2022, the board will meet at least 4 times per year.
-Meetings will generally occur in Canberra, but the AGLS Board members are geographically diverse, so teleconference and audio visual conference facilities are available.
+The board meets at least 4 times per year.
+Meetings generally occur in Canberra, but as AGLS Board members are geographically diverse, teleconference and audio-visual conference facilities are available.

 - The very popular Foundational Australian Government Lawyer Training program, which provides training to new government lawyers on the fundamental topics relevant to their work, delivered by senior government lawyers.